Neil-UWA/loopback-remote-routing/README.md

 ##Features

-- selectively disable remote methods created by *relations* (declared in model definiton)
+- selectively disable remote methods created by *relations*, defined by code or in definition
-- selectively disable remote methods created by *scopes* (either defined in model definition or using model's scope() method
+- selectively disable remote methods created by *scopes* , defined by code or in definition

 ##Installation